mcsmith01/lab-elevens/README.md

 ## Elevens 7 questions
 1. What items would be necessary if you were playing a game of Elevens at your desk (not on the computer)?
 List the private instance variables needed for the `ElevensBoard` class.

+    * Answer

 2. Write an algorithm that describes the actions necessary to play the Elevens game.

+    * Answer

 3. Now examine the partially implemented `ElevensBoard.java` file found in this repository.
 Does the `ElevensBoard` class contain all the state and behavior necessary to play the game?

+    * Answer

 4. `ElevensBoard.java` contains three helper methods.
 These helper methods are private because they are only called from the ElevensBoard class.

-a.
+  * a.
 Where is the `dealMyCards` method called in ElevensBoard?

+      * Answer

-b.
+  * b.
 Which `public` methods should call the `containsPairSum11` and `containsJQK` methods?

+      * Answer

-c.
+  * c.
 It’s important to understand how the `cardIndexes` method works, and how the list that it returns is used.
 Suppose that `cards` contains the elements shown below.
 Trace the execution of the `cardIndexes` method to determine what list will be returned.
 Complete the diagram below by filling in the elements of the returned list, and by showing how those values index `cards`.
 Note that the returned list may have less than 9 elements.

-`cards`
+    * `cards`

 | 0  | 1  |  2   | 3  |  4   |  5   | 6  | 7  |  8   |
 |:--:|:--:|:----:|:--:|:----:|:----:|:--:|:--:|:----:|
 | J♥ | 6♣ |`null`| 2♠ |`null`|`null`| A♠ | 4♥ |`null`|

-`returned list`
+   *  * Answer

 | 0  | 1  | 2  | 3  | 4  | 5  | 6  | 7  | 8  |
 |:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|
 |    |    |    |    |    |    |    |    |    |

-d.
+  * d.
 Complete the following `printCards` method to print all of the elements of cards that are indexed by `cIndexes`.
 ```java
 public static printCards(ElevensBoard board) {
     List<Integer> cIndexes = board.cardIndexes();